-- (8) Includes interest expense on our asset-backed debt facilities. - (9) Includes amortization of debt issuance costs and loan origination fees, commitment fees, unused fees, and other interest related costs on our asset-backed debt facilities. - (10) Consists mainly of interest earned on cash, cash equivalents and marketable securities.
+- (7) Includes primarily gain or loss on disposal of fixed assets, gain or loss on interest rate lock commitments, gain or loss on the sale of available for sale securities, and sublease income. - (8) Includes interest expense on our asset-backed debt facilities. - (9) Includes amortization of debt issuance costs and loan origination fees, commitment fees, unused fees, other interest related costs on our asset-backed debt facilities, and interest expense incurred on the 2026 convertible senior notes outstanding. - (10) Consists mainly of interest earned on cash, cash equivalents and marketable securities.